Art-Sells/Arells/Build-Notes.md

 ### Sign-Up
 - Sign Up with Google/Apple/Facebook/Etc
+- Create Market
 - ### Welcome to Arells!
 Never lose money selling art!
 [Start Selling]

-### My Store
+### My Market
 -- ([automatically loads latest])
 - Top-Left[/\]- (See HOME section)
 - Top-Right[Cart][Connect Wallet]-if not connected
 - Bottom-Right[+]<black.
 [Connect Wallet]-if not connected
 - Bottom-Left[Bell]<light. (only after logged in) Separate Divs for all hovering buttons.
+- Market Image: Default Market Image
-- Name & Description: Maximum Number of Characters.
+- Market Name & Market Description: Maximum Number of Characters.
 - Theme: Arells Logo needs to be 300-500px (on all pages (Home/etc))
 - - **Created**:
 - Price After Purchase - To Be Set (if price not yet set purchased) = "Sold"